 With the new year comes a new slew of holidays.
 You already know about favorite holidays early in the year such as New Year’s Day and Valentine’s Day, but there’s a fun holiday squeezed in there that is becoming popular among Americans and RVers.
 This holiday is known as Chinese New Year in the United States but is translated as Spring Festival.
 The Chinese New Year comes with a host of fun and activities, and it’s your duty as an RVer to get out there and enjoy them.

-3 RV Parks to Take in Chinese New Year
+3 RV Parks to Stay at to Celebrate Chinese New Year

 Pillar Point RV Park: Half Moon Bay, California

 If you want to go all out on your Chinese New Year festivities than we recommend Pillar Point RV Park located just in Half Moon Bay and less than an hour from San Francisco, California.
 Why Pillar Point Park?
 Well, there is a lot of fun to be had at the park itself, but its approximation to San Francisco is the number one reason.

 Every year Chinatown in San Francisco hosts one of the largest Chinese New Year parades in the world, outside of China itself.
 The ceremony includes over 100 floats, marching groups and can last well over a couple of hours and that’s just the parade.
 You can find many other celebrations in San Francisco’s Chinatown for days around this time.
 If you want the most fun the Chinese New Year has to offer, you can find it in San Francisco and Pillar Point RV Park.

 Pro Tip: California offers so much to travelers.
 Take a few extra days at Half Moon Bay to explore San Francisco and the surrounding areas if you’ve never been to The Sunshine State before.

 Liberty Harbor RV Park: Jersey City, New Jersey